Script Editor

 Chain panels

 Wizard → Pipeline Builder → Script Editor is the fastest complete workflow.
-Each panel can send output to the next.

 Deploy protocols

-Find & Replace for paths
+Find & Replace paths

 QC before analysis